Mastering Consuming Liferay Headless APIs

 Exercise: Importing Clarity’s New Ticket Object Entries

-While you can also create import jobs with the Headless Batch Engine API’s import-task endpoints, Clarity would like to test leveraging the Ticket object’s batch endpoint to import a historic data set.
+While you can create import jobs with the Headless Batch Engine API’s import-task endpoints, Clarity would like to test leveraging the Ticket object’s dedicated batch endpoint to import some historic data records.
 Here, you’ll create a batch import to populate additional ticket object entries.

 1. Navigate to the API Explorer at http://localhost:8080/o/api.